• Blog

 As you may have noticed, most aspects of filmmaking aren’t cheap.
 From $500 memory cards to $8,000 tripods, there’s an expensive version of almost everything, often making the budget alternatives seem worthless by comparison!

-However, regarding the green screen, we’re happy to tell you that the budget options work just as well as the pricier ones.
+However, regarding the DIY green screen, we’re happy to tell you that the budget options work just as well as the pricier ones.
 Let’s review the options available.

-YouTube starter kits
+DIY green screen: YouTube starter kits

 Perhaps the most accessible and straightforward option is the starter kit, often called the “YouTube Kit,” which you can easily find on sites like Amazon.
-These kits are popular with entry-level YouTubers who want to create fun content at home and need a basic green screen setup.
+These kits are popular with entry-level YouTubers who want to create fun content at home and need a basic green screen studio.
 The kit is priced between $100 and $150 and includes a green screen sheet, basic lights, and a backdrop stand.

 Green screen starter kit with equipment like a green screen sheet, basic lights, and backdrop set.

-Image via Amazon.
+Image via Amazon

 However, considering how many tools are bundled in this package at a low price, it’s fair to say the quality may not be top-tier.
-The green screen might have imperfections, the lights may vary in color temperature and lack intensity, and the stands may not be sturdy.
+The green screen setup might have imperfections, the lights may vary in color temperature and lack intensity, and the stands may not be sturdy.
 That said, filmmakers have achieved a lot with less.
 If this is all available to you, it’s a solid starting point.
 Just be mindful of the potential challenges that come with it.

 Film School illustration with laptop computer and the call to action, "Become a filmmaker, no matter your skill level."

-Portable green screen
+Portable green screen studio

-One of the most common, accessible, and affordable options is the portable green screen.
+One of the most common, accessible, and affordable options is the portable green screen setup.
 These collapsible tools work similarly to 5-in-1 reflectors; they can be stored as a small circular disk and then quickly pop open to a sizable green or blue screen (often with one color on either side).

 Man in green shirt and khakis taking out a portable green screen set from his backpack outside.

-Image via Lewis McGregor.
+Image via Lewis McGregor

 Portable green screens are ideal for those working with limited budgets.
 They’re easy to transport between indoor and outdoor locations without the hassle of moving heavy stands or rigs.
 Best of all, they’re typically available for around $50.